Radical Middle Newsletter

 Although transformational writers and activists typically received scant attention from the national media, they had a salutary effect at the grassroots level (see, e.g., the collaboratively produced “Ten Key Values” statement), and helped lay the groundwork for the radical middle politics of our own time.

-All blue links below will take you to that book's page on Amazon.com (n.b.: we receive a small but vitally useful stipend from Amazon for every book purchased after linking to it via this website).
-Books preceded by a star (*) have won one of our annual Radical Middle Political Book Awards; see HERE for an annotated list of all winners from 1980 through 2008.
+Books preceded by a star (*) have won one of our annual Radical Middle Political Book Awards; see HERE for an annotated list of all winners from 1980 through 2009.

 So, enjoy!

 II.
-THE 25 BEST
+THE TWENTY-FIVE BEST

 * Walter Truett Anderson, ed., Rethinking Liberalism